-Starts rough, with an inert, talky scene where Phillips Lord spins a folksy yarn about his finances.
-Things improve as the script settles into a rural melodrama involving a pair of young lovers looking to elope and the return of an adopted boy’s brutish biological father.
-Bette Davis plays one of the young lovers in her then biggest part to date.
+A showcase for star Phillips Lord’s popular radio personality, this rural melodrama follows a pair of young lovers looking to elope and the return of an adopted boy’s brutish biological father.
+Bette Davis plays one of the young lovers.

-She’s fine, if unremarkable in the role.

-She’s only as good as the material, and Warner Brothers developed the picture as a showcase for Lord’s popular radio personality.
+She’s only as good as the material, and Warner Brothers developed the picture as a star-vehicle for Lord.
 He’d be a fine character actor ala Gabby Hayes or Walter Brennan, but lacks the presence to carry the picture.
 His folksy shtick proves easier to swallow in smaller doses.

-Your mileage may vary.
-I found the film well-produced but underwhelming.
-The singing numbers proved tedious instead of inspirational.
-The improbable high-speed buggy chase offered the lone highlight.
+An improbable high-speed buggy chase offered the lone highlight.
+No special effects.
 Notice the skidding turns.
 Those buggies were moving.
-Just disregard the gaffe when a passenger jumps and lands on the buggy’s opposite side.
+Just disregard the editing gaffe when a passenger jumps and lands on the buggy’s opposite side.